Home

 Permitting is hard, but you don’t have to handle everything yourself.
 PermitFlow is a great way to avoid much of the headache of permitting while saving you money on expediting your application.
 With expert help on your side, you can navigate the San Jose permit process successfully and get your construction project off to a great start.

 Ready to talk to a permitting expert at PermitFlow?
-Click here to get started.
+Click here to get started with a demo.